nuxeo-sandbox/presales-vmdemo/GCP-functions/remove-dns-record-compute-engine-instance/README.md

 The local server supports hotreload when modifications are made to the function source.

-To test the function, send an http request to the local npm server with the test payload
+To test the function, send a http request to the local npm server with the test payload

 ```bash
 curl localhost:8080 \